Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 An engineer.

-And that that is mechanical, right?
+And that is mechanical, right?

-That's a certain amount of soullessness just in that, right?
+That there's a certain amount of soullessness just in that, right?

 Right.

-I'm not saying like all engineers are soulless, but I mean in terms of like it being sort of mechanical, right?
+I'm not saying like all engineers are soulless, but I mean, in terms of like it being sort of mechanical, right?

 Okay.

-Don't need to be driven everywhere by their parents.
+So they are away from the church, don't need to be driven everywhere by their parents.

-Uh driven, of course, has two meanings.
+Driven, of course, has two meanings.

 Well, at least two.

-One is to be driven in a car, the other is to be driven and enthusiastic, right?
+The other is to be driven and enthusiastic, right?

 Right.

-Uh, what was your father's level of drive and enthusiasm?
+What was your father's level of drive and enthusiasm?

-In terms of drive, yes, worked very hard at his work, but also on the weekends always had a project to do something, whether it was fixing, you know, anything mechanical stuff, like the oven or dishwasher or something like that, or outside, so he was always busy.
+In terms of drive, yes, worked very hard at his work, but also on the weekends, always had a project to do something, whether it was fixing any mechanical stuff like the oven or dishwasher or something like that or outside.

 It was nothing.